 INTERNSHIP PILOT PROGRAM

-A once-in-a-lifetime opportunity to participate in an eight-week
+A once-in-a-lifetime opportunity to participate in a six-week

 internship program at Seicho-No-Ie International Headquarters